 What is earthquake insurance?

-- Earthquake insurance typically requires the purchase of an additional rider, or endorsement (in California, however, coverage is offered as a separate policy through the California Earthquake Authority).
+- Earthquake insurance typically requires the purchase of an additional endorsement or separate standalone policy.

-- The cost of earthquake insurance depends on factors like the type of home you have, its age and the materials used in construction.
+- Earthquake insurance rates depend on factors like the type of home you have, its age and the materials used in construction.

 - A thorough risk assessment can help you determine what coverage you need and how much.

-Earthquake insurance is a policy or endorsement that covers direct damage from specific seismic events.
-The coverage will specify a time period, usually 72 hours, for what constitutes a single event.
-Earthquake insurance will cover damage to your home and possibly — depending on your policy’s specifics — other structures on your property, such as a detached garage or pool.
-You’ll also be covered for personal property up to the limit you chose when purchasing the policy.
+Earthquake insurance is a policy or endorsement that covers damage to your home resulting from specific seismic events.
+The coverage will typically specify a time period, usually 72 hours, for what constitutes a single event.
+Earthquake insurance will usually cover the following, but it’s a good idea to read your policy to confirm:

-It is important to know that your standard homeowners insurance policy doesn’t cover earthquakes.
-The best it may do is cover the damage caused by the fires that frequently occur after earthquakes.
-Still, for damage caused by the seismic activity itself, you’ll need an additional rider, or endorsement, on your policy.
+It is important to know that your standard homeowners insurance policy doesn’t cover damage from earthquakes.
+For damage caused by seismic activity, you’ll need an additional endorsement, on your policy.
 If you live in an especially high-risk area, like California, you may need a separate earthquake insurance policy.

 Do I need earthquake insurance?

 In most cases, lenders don’t require earthquake insurance as they do homeowner’s insurance.
-That doesn’t mean you shouldn’t have it, though.
-According to the National Association of Insurance Commissioners (NAIC), Americans in 84 percent of states are at risk of experiencing an earthquake.
+However, it is not because earthquakes are of no concern to homeowners.
+According to the National Association of Insurance Commissioners (NAIC), 42 of the 50 states are at risk of experiencing an earthquake.
 That means, for most of us, a risk assessment is essential.

-Earthquakes are not uncommon in the U.S. and up to 16 earthquakes with a magnitude of 7.0 or higher occur on average each year.
+Earthquakes are not uncommon in the U.S., and around 16 earthquakes with a magnitude of 7.0 or higher occur on average each year.
 The aftermath can lead to expensive building repair and replacement costs.
-The 2020 Magna Quake in Salt Lake City, Utah, occurring on March 18, 2020, resulted in a $629 million loss to private and public property.
+A joint study from the U.S. Geological Survey (USGS) and the Federal Emergency Management Agency (FEMA) found that earthquake damage in the U.S. costs an estimated $14.7 billion each year.

-A study conducted by the U.S. Geological Survey found that the following five states are most at risk for an earthquake:
+Another study conducted by the U.S. Geological Survey found that the following 16 states are most at risk for an earthquake:

 - Alaska